dekamz/SagarDhadkeTech/wp-content/plugins/premium-addons-for-elementor/readme.txt

 ### Useful Links
 [Support](https://my.leap13.com/contact-support/) | [Docs](https://premiumaddons.com/docs/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) | [Video Tutorials](https://www.youtube.com/channel/UCXcJ9BeO2sKKHor7Q9VglTQ) | [Facebook Group](https://facebook.com/groups/premiumAddons) | [Upgrade to Pro](https://premiumaddons.com/pro/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)

+### New: TikTok Feed Widget
+We recently released the UNIQUE TikTok Feed widget that helps you to get feed from your TikTok accounts and show them as a grid, masonry or carousel.
+Select between 3 neat skins.
+[Check it out now!](https://premiumaddons.com/elementor-tiktok-feed-widget/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).

+### New: Global Tooltips Addon
+Add icon, image gallery, Lottie animation or Elementor template as a tooltip for any element.
+You can also use the tooltips addon to create a tour steps.
+[Check it out now!](https://premiumaddons.com/elementor-tooltip-global-addon/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).

 ### New: Pinterest Feed Widget
-Now, you can use the brand new Pinterest Feed widget to showcase your Pinterest pins and boards as a grid, masonry or carousel and select between 3 neat skins.
+Now, you can use the brand new Pinterest Feed widget to showcase your Pinterest pins and boards as a grid, masonry or carousel and select between 4 neat skins.
 [Check it out now!](https://premiumaddons.com/elementor-pinterest-feed-widget/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).

 ### New: Magazine Bundle
 Smart Post Listing, Weather, World Clock, News Ticker, Tags Cloud and Recent Posts Notification widgets newly added to create the magazine website you ever dreamed.
 [Check it out now!](https://premiumaddons.com/elementor-news-magazine-widgets-bundle/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).

-### New: Premium Templates Portal
+### Premium Templates Portal
 You can browse a wide range of Elementor page and section templates LIVE on PremiumTemplates.io [Check it out now!](https://premiumtemplates.io/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).

 ### SVG Draw Widget
 You can now draw any Font Awesome icon or SVG path using Premium SVG Draw widget.
 Not just that, we have added Draw Icon option in all premium widgets that has icon option in them.
 [Check it out now!](https://premiumaddons.com/elementor-svg-draw-widget/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).

-### Three transition effects added to Vertical Scroll one page navigation widget
-Now, you can select between three scroll transition effects in Premium Vertical Scroll widget in Premium Addons.
-Make your Vertical Scroll widget glow using the newly transitions Cube, Parallax, and Zoomed Parallax.
-Those three new transitions will let you get the ability to build eye-catchy single page WordPress websites with no effort.
-[Check it out now!](https://premiumaddons.com/vertical-scroll-widget-for-elementor-page-builder/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).

 ### Elementor Navigation/Mega Menu Widget
 Now, you build outstanding navigation menus and mega menus using Premium Navigation/Mega Menu Widget which allows you to select between four different layouts with dozens of options to create a responsive menu.
 [Check it out now!](https://premiumaddons.com/elementor-mega-menu-widget/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).

-### Section Templates Live Builder Tool
-Now, you create build Elementor section templates and insert them inside the templates based widgets in Premium Addons within the same page using [Templates Live Editor tool](https://premiumaddons.com/elementor-templates-live-editor/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).

 ### Display Conditions
 Premium Addons is proudly offering you a professional way to manage your website content with specific conditions which is perfect for marketers and eCommerce websites.
 You can show/hide content dynamically based on location, browser, operating system, user role, URL parameters, device type, Woocommerce display conditions such as WooCommerce product and WooCommerce shopping cart data, ACF fields, etc. [Check the demo page](https://premiumaddons.com/elementor-display-conditions/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)